Skip to content

 During National Diabetes Month, a number of pharmacies like Clicks, Dis-Chem and AlphaPharm offer free blood glucose testing.
 We managed to get hold of the data through Allegra, who have created an entire health information exchange that completes the circle of care for all stakeholders like medical aids, insurance companies, pharmacies, pharmacy clinics – and patients.
 They’re all connected.

 Allegra empowered Sweet Life Diabetes Community, through their health information exchange, to get a picture of the extent of diabetes in SA.
 This illustrates how we can act preventatively to minimize complications and unnecessary medical costs.
 The data was analysed by Percept.
-We saw that of the 16,477 data sets (that had all the required data), 60% had normal blood sugar, 5% had measurements at the diabetic level and a staggering 35% had prediabetic readings.
+We analysed 16,477 data sets (that had all the required data).

 A truly enlightened view, as time goes by we tend to become “Harry casual” it is wonderful to receive current information and jerk us back to reality.